What a girl can’t and won’t deny: her love for a sweet treat

 Learning how to love yourself and learning how to value your own time is not only about a bath, a face mask, buying yourself whatever you want, etc. Don’t get me wrong, that’s definitely part of self-care and self-love, but what about self-reflection.

 When you self-reflect, you learn and understand more about who you are.
 You become more self-aware of your thoughts, your actions, and your values.
-Doing inner work can have the ability to boost your self-confidence and self-love because you have that internal rather external validation.
-You begin to understand your own self-worth and it’s just a beautiful thing to see and a beautiful thing to obtain because you can then grow your higher self, your full potential.
+Doing inner work can have the ability to boost your self-confidence and self-love because you have that internal, rather than external, validation.
+You begin to understand your own self-worth and it’s just a beautiful thing to see and a beautiful thing to obtain because you can then grow to your higher self, your full potential.

 Obviously, this is easier said than done, and can definitely be more beneficial with professional help, but simply understanding what internal/inner work could be potentially done, is already one step closer to your higher self.